 - Yield: 8 servings 1x

 - Category: Breads

 - 2 large eggs

-- 2 tablespoons plus 1/4 cup bacon drippings or vegetable oil, divided
+- 2 tablespoons plus 1/4 cup bacon drippings (may substitute oil)

 Preheat oven to 450 degrees F.

-Add 2 tablespoons of vegetable oil or drippings to a 10-inch cast iron skillet or cake pan, rub it over the sides and bottom, and place in pre-heated oven to heat for five minutes.
+Add 2 tablespoons of drippings to a 10-inch cast-iron skillet or cake pan; rub it over the sides and bottom, and place in preheated oven to heat for five minutes.

-Add the cornmeal, flour, sugar, baking powder, baking soda, and salt to a large bowl and whisk together.
+In a medium-sized mixing bowl, add the cornmeal, flour, sugar, baking powder, baking soda, and salt and whisk together.
 Set aside.

-In a smaller bowl, mix the eggs, buttermilk, and remaining drippings or vegetable oil.
+In a smaller bowl, mix the eggs, buttermilk, and remaining 1/4 cup drippings; slightly heat the drippings if not pourable.
 Add the wet ingredients to the dry ingredients and stir to combine, just until the batter is moistened.
 Do not overmix.